k8-proxy/icap-aks-delivery/documentation.md

-# Instructions on Installation and setting up the environment
+# Installation and setting up the environment
 - [1.
 Pre-requisites](#1-pre-requisites)
   * [1.1 Installation of Pre-requisites](#11-installation-of-pre-requisites)
   * [Terraform install](#terraform-install)